MulberryBeacon/anarky/README.md

 ## Dependencies

-All development and testing activities are carried out on Mac OS X 10.11.3 using Python 3.5.1.
+All development and testing activities are carried out on Ubuntu 18.10 using Python 3.6.7.
 The following packages are required:

 * `lame`
 * `flac`